cesar-ilharco/acl-2020/_pages/home.md

 ---
-title: "The Joint Conference of The 59th Annual Meeting of the Association for Computational Linguistics and The 10th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021)"
+title: "The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021)"
 layout: splash
 permalink: /
 header: